Mark Twain in Nevada: Mining

 After seeing silver ore emerge from one of the mills of the Comstock Lode, Samuel Clemens (tired of working under his brother) began to spend much of his time in the mining districts of Humboldt and Esmeralda.
-Some of the towns he had an extended include Aurora and Unionville, Nevada (which had originally been named Dixie but had its name changed in 1861 after a close vote).
+Some of the towns he had an extended connection with include Aurora and Unionville, Nevada (which had originally been named Dixie but had its name changed in 1861 after a close vote).
 In these areas, Clemens engaged in prospecting and working as a pocket miner with dreams of striking it rich.
-Clemens took up several partners, most notably was a partnership with Calvin Higbie (to whom the book Roughing It would be dedicated) and Robert Howland, working with an investment made by his brother Orion.
+Clemens, working with an investment made by his brother Orion, took up several partners.
+Most notably was a partnership with Calvin Higbie (to whom the book Roughing It would be dedicated) and Robert Howland.

-Despite great dreams of success, none of Clemens efforts were overly successful.
-The rush of immigration to strip the area of silver had been ongoing since the spring of 1859, and Clemens attempt to strike it rich was very late.
+Despite great dreams of success, none of Clemens' efforts were overly successful.
+The rush of immigration to strip the area of silver had been ongoing since the spring of 1859, and Clemens' attempt to strike it rich was very late.
 By the time he began mining, amateur efforts to strike it rich were hardly viable, value of shares in mining outfits was beginning to collapse from over speculation, and lawyers mitigating disputes were viewed as the only ones sure to make a fortune.

 In Roughing It, his stories about his time in Nevada and the West, Clemens and Higbe find a vein of silver that will make them millionaires and fill out the paperwork to make a legal claim, but they both get distracted and fail to do the upkeep necessary to keep the claim valid, and others are able to take it over and make fortunes.
 Historian R. Kent Rasmussen notes that there was a promising claim that the partners lost in 1862, and "Though their lost claim later proved valuable, it would not necessarily have made the men millionaires."
 Rasmussen holds that "He magnified the episode enormously" for comic effect.

-Having found quartz-mining in search of silver difficult.
-Not finding enough to support himself, Clemens began working in a quartz mill shoveling tailings for small wages; he was unhappy with the work.
+Having found quartz-mining in search of silver difficult, and not finding enough to support himself, Clemens began working in a quartz mill shoveling tailings for small wages.
+He was unhappy with the work.